 VFX artist Andreas Glad talked about his approach to visual effects production, showed how these could be used in games and when VFX are used.
 Andreas worked on a bunch of cool games, including Battlefield 1 and Battlefield 4.
-He’s also an author of some great courses, which you can check out here.

 My name is Andreas Glad and I’m a realtime VFX Artist.
 Stating that sounds like I’m suffering from some kind of addiction and thinking about it, maybe that’s not too far off the mark.
 I’ve been doing vfx for games since 2008 at a couple of different studios.
 My first “real” job in the industry was at Eurocom in the UK where I started by handplacing godray meshes in the canopies of Ice Age: Dawn of the Dinosaurs – The video game.
 Eurocom did a lot of smallish games so I got to jump around and try different things.
 After my last day on Ice Age where I had just made a leafy flower destruction effect, I got thrown onto Dead Space Extraction and asked to decapitate a guy.
 Weird contrasts…